 Derived editors are derived from either open-source or commercial software projects.
 After studying a product and deciding it would offer a compelling user experience for Standard Notes, we first acquire a commercial license to use the product (or use the open-source license if applicable).
 We then study the source code and network behavior of each software we license to ensure there is no unwanted behavior.
 Then, we build a small wrapper on top of the product, which allows the editor and Standard Notes to communicate between each other to save data in a permission-based, controlled, and isolated manner.

 There are eight editors in this category: Bold Editor, Markdown Pro, Markdown Minimist, Secure Spreadsheets, Plus Editor, Markdown Math, Code Editor, and Vim Editor.
 These are editors that we do not build, maintain, and improve on directly.
 When you have a feature or issue for one of these editors, there’s a low likelihood that we are able to act on those features.
 Rather, we would likely work together to forward the issue to the software maker.
 We do however keep this software up to date with vendor releases.

-To see the entire list of editors we offer, visit our Extended page.
+To see the entire list of editors we offer, visit our Features page.

 As mentioned previously, editors other than the Plain Editor allow you to create different types of notes by inserting the necessary formatting in real time.
 However, when your note has been formatted by another editor, and you switch back to the Plain Editor, you will notice that the formatting code is still there.
 This is because the app preserves the formatting code that was already inserted by the previous editor.